-HR Coordinators are mainly responsible for assisting HR managers with recruiting, employee record-keeping, and payroll processing.
+A human resources (HR) coordinator is an administrative position that is mainly responsible for assisting other human resources coworkers with recruiting, employee record-keeping, and payroll processing.
 Some of their administrative duties include scheduling interviews, producing reports on HR activity, and planning workplace preparation sessions.
-HR coordinators need to have excellent organizational and time management skills to be successful in this position.
+HR coordinators need to have excellent organizational, people and time management skills to be successful in this position.

-This job opportunity allows HR coordinators to apply their knowledge from college to the workplace by using principles commonly used in HR settings.
+This role allows HR coordinators to apply their knowledge to the workplace by using principles commonly used in HR settings.
 They must demonstrate good problem-solving and decision-making skills with a strong understanding of employee relationships.
 In this role, HR coordinators will have opportunities to grow in the workplace and take on higher positions such as HR director and HR manager.

 What you’ll do

-In this role you will responsible for the complete HR and Legal administrative process of our (City) unit; you will make sure new hires receive a contract, are on boarded and enrolled correctly, and will receive their salary at the end of the month.
+In this role you will responsible for the complete HR and Legal administrative process of our XYZ unit; you will make sure new hires receive a contract, are onboarded and enrolled correctly, and will receive their salary at the end of the month.
 In the meanwhile, you are also responsible for the existing team members and the administrative changes.
 Your responsibilities will also include the following:

-Conduct exit interview and prepare final termination paperwork for departing staff members
+- Conduct exit interviews and prepare final termination paperwork for departing staff members

-Prepare and track disciplinary warnings to be issued by HR manager or Department Manager
+- Prepare and track disciplinary warnings to be issued by the HR manager or Department Manager

-Assist with creating and distribution of internal memos and other internal communications to employees
+- Assist with creating and distributing internal memos and other internal communications to employees

 Who you are

-Strong and effective communication skills, with the ability to clearly and concisely express ideas both verbally and in writing.
-Bilingual is a plus
+- Strong and effective communication skills, with the ability to clearly and concisely express ideas both verbally and in writing.
+Being bilingual is a plus